 Here are the before and after of my liners with and without the velcro dots.
 And we tested it … travel day was great!
 Nothing moved!

 Ice Genie – Have you seen these great things?
 PERFECT for the RVer!

-Silicone Ice Tray I have 2 of these and they do exactly as they say!
-I can turn them any which way and water does not leak out.
-I’ve used these for over 3 years, and they are still working perfectly!
+Silicone Ice Tray I have 2 of these, and they do exactly as they say!
+I can turn them any which way, and water does not leak out.
+I’ve used these for over three years, and they are still working perfectly!

 Luci Lights & Luci Lights in Color – These are so perfect for the RVer!
-If you’ve never heard of Luci Lights, you’re really missing out!
-They are on the pricy side, and even though I’m a very thrifty person, I found these lights really worth the money and the space-saving is wonderful!
-Tip: On travel day, collapse them and set them up on your truck/RV dash and they’ll charge while you drive.
+If you’ve never heard of Luci Lights, you’re missing out!
+They are on the pricy side, and even though I’m a very thrifty person, I found these lights really worth the money, and the space-saving is wonderful!
+Tip: On travel day, collapse them and set them up on your truck/RV dash, and they’ll charge while you drive.

 USB Charging Ports – These are SUPER easy to install!
 Let us know if you need some advice and help, and we can certainly help answer questions.
 Justin put these in 3 places in our bedroom to charge our devices.
 Super helpful!
 I don’t think RVs come with enough of these.

-Water Bladder – If you boondock, this will be such a convenient for you!
+Water Bladder – If you boondock, this will be very convenient for you!
 Who doesn’t always need a little more water?
-We’ve been using this now for over 3 years and have never had any problems.
+We’ve been using this now for over five years and have never had any problems.
 Make sure you rinse it with a couple of caps of bleach/water mixture before storing it.
 It keeps it clean.